 Regular class attendance and punctuality are required for all classes.
 If a student must miss due to illness, emergency, or college business, it is the student's responsibility to find out what classwork was missed.
 After a student misses the equivalent of two weeks of class sessions, the instructor has the prerogative of assigning a grade "F" for the course.

-VA students who fail to meet the flight programs standards of progress, including the minimum requirements in either academics or attendance, will be determined to not be making satisfactory progress and the VA educational benefits will be suspended (by the school's certifying official submitting a 22-1999b) effective on the last day of probation.
+VA students who fail to meet the flight programs requirements in either academics or attendance, satisfactory progress and the VA educational benefits.

 The chart below represents mandatory flight hours and fees for the program: